-At higher redshift, observational studies have shown that galaxies are prone to local gravitational instabilities \citep{genzel2017strongly, walter2022alma, rizzo2020dynamically,aditya2023stability,bacchini20243d}.
+At higher redshifts, observational studies have shown that galaxies are prone to local gravitational instabilities \citep{genzel2017strongly, walter2022alma, rizzo2020dynamically, aditya2023stability, bacchini20243d}.
 Recent James Webb Space Telescope observations have revealed that disc galaxies were already assembling in the early universe, within the first few billion years after the Big Bang \citep{smethurst2025galaxy, gillman2024structure}.
 Although the galaxies observed in the early universe were precursors to the galaxies in the local universe, it is not straightforward to make a one-to-one mapping of the nearby galaxies and their progenitors observed in the early universe.
-Large cosmological simulations, such as \texttt{TNG50} \citep{nelson2019illustristng}, provide us with an opportunity to make a one-to-one connection between galaxies observed in the local universe and their high-redshift progenitors, enabling us to study their continuous evolution.
-In the present study, we use a sample of Milky Way Analogs (MWAs) \citep{pillepich2024milky} from the \texttt{TNG50} suite of simulations to answer the following questions describing the dynamical state of the galaxy at different stages of its evolution from cosmic noon to the present day.
+Cosmological simulations, such as \texttt{TNG50} $(51.7 Mpc^{3})$ \citep{nelson2019illustristng}, provide us with an opportunity to make a one-to-one connection between galaxies observed in the local universe and their high-redshift progenitors, enabling us to study their continuous evolution.
+In the present study, we utilize a sample of Milky Way Analogs (MWAs) \citep{pillepich2024milky} from the \texttt{TNG50} suite of simulations to address the following questions regarding the dynamical state of the galaxy at various stages of its evolution, from cosmic noon to the present day.

 \begin{enumerate} \item How do stability levels change across the galaxy, and are stability levels driven by stars or by gas? \item How does the critical gas surface density vary spatially, and how does it relate to the actual gas surface density? \item How does the timescale for the growth of instabilities vary across the galaxy? \item How is star formation distributed across the galaxy disc? \end{enumerate}